gaepdit/iaip/www/changelog/index.md

 [2014](changelog-2014.html) |
 [2013](changelog-2013.html)

+## Version 5.26.1 <span>(2021-11-01)</span>

+This update attempts to fix a bug where SSCP stack test reviews could break, preventing updates.

 ## Version 5.26.0 <span>(2021-10-06)</span>

 Updated how facility contacts are handled.
 This comes with a large number of usability improvements and bug fixes in several places.